Non-Toxic Methods to Get Rid of Mold in Your House

 Vinegar Solution

-One of the most popular natural cleaning methods utilizes vinegar due to its antifungal properties.
-To create a vinegar solution, mix equal parts of white vinegar and water in a spray bottle.
+To create a vinegar solution, mix equal parts of white vinegar or cleaning vinegar and water in a spray bottle.
 Generously spray this mixture on all mold-infested surfaces and allow it to sit for at least 1 hour to effectively kill the mold spores.
-After this period, wipe the surfaces clean with a damp cloth to remove any residual mold or vinegar.
+Then, wipe the surfaces clean with a damp cloth to remove any residual mold and vinegar.

 Baking Soda Solution